varshapal/Uber_demand_supply_gaps/README.md

 # Uber Demand Supply Gaps

+# Objective
+  The objective of this project is to analyze Uber ride request data to identify patterns in demand and supply, uncover the causes behind trip cancellations and unavailability of cars, and highlight the time periods and locations where the demand-supply gap is most significant.

 # About the Dataset
 - Dataset contain one csv file uber_request_data.csv.
 - uber_request_data.csv conatins 6745 records and 6 columns.